DBarry-Code/Expense-Tracker/readme.md

 ## How to use:

 1. Fill the form and submit:

 ![](assets/form.PNG)

 2. Track your transaction history or delete it...

 ![](assets/history.PNG)

 3. Get your Balance base on your history

 ![](assets/balance.PNG)

 4. Print it...

 Hit the Print button on top the Balance and get a preview site with your history in Table format!

-Hit Print again and you system print window will start!
+Hit Print again and your system print window will start!
 Have fun !

 ![](assets/print.PNG)